Appointments

 Why visit your pharmacy?

-But by visiting your pharmacy instead, you could save yourself time and trouble.
-Instead of booking and waiting for a GP appointment, you can visit your local pharmacist any time, just walk in.
+Visiting your pharmacy could save yourself time and trouble.
+Instead of booking and waiting for a GP appointment, you can visit your local participating pharmacy, a walk in service.

 • mild skin conditions, such as acne, eczema, psoriasis, impetigo, athlete’s foot